Equality, Diversity, Inclusion

 Partnership with the Stuart Hall Foundation

-We have recently signed a memorandum of understanding with the Stuart Hall Foundation, which is an organisation devoted to addressing issues of inequality within society.
-The SHF will advise us, contribute to our ring-fenced recruitment discussion, and provide some training for staff and students.
+We have recently signed a memorandum of understanding with the Stuart Hall Foundation, an organisation devoted to addressing issues of inequality within society.
+The SHF will advise us, contribute to our ring-fenced recruitment discussion, and provide training for staff and students.

-We are expanding our student representation into a Student Voice Committee, ensuring that more of our students are able to contribute and have their thoughts heard.
+We are expanding our student representation into a Student Voice Committee, ensuring that more of our students can contribute and have their thoughts heard.

-We are committing funding to projects that will drive our EDI agenda, including targeted funding around themes (EDI, Widening Participation, Sustainability) and the recruiting of two ECR positions to work on EDI and Widening Participation projects.
+We are committing funding to projects that will drive our EDI agenda, including targeted funding around themes (EDI, Widening Participation, and Sustainability) and recruiting two ECR positions to work on EDI and Widening Participation projects.

-We are developing a mentoring scheme and working with our alumni in this.
-We are offering more support for potential applicants, particularly CDAs.
+We are developing a mentoring scheme and working with our alumni on this.
+In addition, we are offering more support for potential applicants, particularly CDAs.

 BAME and Disabled students